Learn a little more about us.

 Our story

-Sal and Cat grew up together in an all-sister household on a farm in regional Victoria.
+Sally and Cat grew up together in an all-sister household on a farm in regional Victoria.
 Family dinner time conversations often centred around curious discussions about the thoughts and feelings that influenced human behaviour.
 Soon enough, this foundation set the stage for two careers in clinical psychology.

-In 2023, Cat was presenting her PhD research at the European Health Psychology Society conference in Germany while Sal was on a sabbatical hiking across Europe.
+In 2023, Cat was presenting her PhD research at the European Health Psychology Society conference in Germany while Sally was on a sabbatical hiking across Europe.
 They met in Berlin on a warm autumn evening, sitting on the terrace of a tucked-away bar, enjoying a meal together and exchanging family stories.
 There was something in the air-a creative buzz among the locals, the pleasure of each other’s company, and the unmistakable sense that an idea was forming between them…

 Between them, they had spent years sitting across from women in therapy rooms - women carrying depression, anxiety, and the quiet weight of feeling like they were the only one.
 Brilliant, capable women who often expressed a similar wish: I wish I could talk to someone who gets it.
-Cat and Sal knew the research, and they knew it from their own lives too: there is something uniquely powerful about women healing alongside other women.
+Cat and Sally knew the research, and they knew it from their own lives too: there is something uniquely powerful about women healing alongside other women.
 Not in isolation.
 Together.

 Twelve months later, SisterTalk was born from that night in Berlin.